 In addition, Deborah is a freelance editor, writing instructor, and founder of the popular writers’ advice website DearEditor.com.
-She speaks extensively at workshops and conferences for writers and edits adult fiction and nonfiction while specializing in teen fiction and picture books.
-She has been working with authors—bestsellers, veterans, debut, and aspiring—for over fifteen years.
-The books she’s edited have garnered awards and rave reviews, and many of the aspiring writers she’s coached have landed agent representation and lucrative book deals.
+She serves on the advisory board for the University of California San Diego Extension “Children’s Book Writing and Illustrating” certificate program and speaks extensively at writing conferences and workshops.
+She has been working with authors—bestsellers, veterans, debut, and aspiring—for over twenty years.
+She specializes in editing picture books and middle grade, teen, and new adult fiction and nonfiction.
+The books she’s edited have garnered awards and rave reviews, and many of the aspiring writers she’s coached have landed agent representation and book deals.
 She lives with her husband and triplet sons in San Diego, California.
 For more about Deborah, visit www.DeborahHalverson.com.

 You write about extreme places, events, and people.
 Where do you get your ideas?